Deborah Sinnreich-Levi

 Deborah Sinnreich-Levi is an American scholar of medieval literature who specializes in the work of the French 14th-century poet Eustache Deschamps and was called a "pioneer in the revival of interest in Deschamps", a poet who had long been neglected.
 Sinnreich-Levi received her B.A. from Queens College, City University of New York and her graduate degrees (Ph.D., M.A., M.Ph.) from Graduate Center, CUNY; her doctorate was granted in 1987.
 She attended the Summer Latin Workshop at University of California, Berkeley, in 1980.
-She taught at Stevens Institute of Technology.
+From 1990-2024, she taught at Stevens Institute of Technology.
+She continues to be the Vice President of TEAMS (Teaching Association for Medieval Studies), and Managing Editor of The Once and Future Classroom, TEAMS' on-line, peer-reviewed journal dedicated to all aspects of teaching medieval studies.

 She edited and translated Deschamps' L’Art de dictier et de fere chancons, balades, virelais et rondeaulx, his treatise on verse.